srihari-humbarwadi/tf-gsoc-2021/README.md

  - Sharing common modules: Both tasks need common modules like the backbone and decoder.
 We added support for sharing the common modules to reduce the parameter count.

 #### Implementation
-For implementation, we decided to use `tf-vision`, since it has all the necessary building blocks for computer vision tasks/models since it clear documentation on usage and also has modular design principles.
+For implementation, we decided to use `tf-vision`, since it has all the necessary building blocks for computer vision tasks/models with focus on clear documentation and modular design principles.
 This made extending `MaskRCNN` architecture to include an additional semantic segmentation task uneventful.
 We used the TensorFlow 2.x high-level API (Keras) for building creating additional layers (eg: `PanopticSegmentationGenerator`) and for building the final model.
 We also made sure the model supports distributed training on multiple GPUs and on TPU Pods.
 For unittests, we used `tf.test` module available in the `TensorFlow` framework.

 ## Tasks